Period relations for Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$: Cohomological representations and their translations

 By \cite[Section 3]{Clo},

 Write $\sgn_{\K^\times}:\K^\times \rightarrow \C^\times$ for the quadratic character that is nontrivial if and only if $\K\cong \R$, and define the sign character

 of a general linear group $\GL_n(\K)$.
 Then in the first case of \eqref{pimu} the two members of $\Omega(\mu)$ are twists of each other by the sign character, and in the second case of \eqref{pimu} the only representation in $\Omega(\mu)$ is isomorphic to its own twist by the sign character.
-Put
+Recall that by \cite[Lemma 3.14]{Clo},